AlxHnr/libvirt-sandbox-environments/README.md

 * Virt-viewer sometimes auto-attaches your external dock's audio device to VMs with webcam permissions.
 That can mess up your configured audio setup.
 Detach the device from the VM via the menu on the top left corner of the virt-viewer window
-* Certain heavier workloads can increase audio latency for affected VMs.
-This can be mitigated by replacing SPICE with pulseaudio.
-The easiest way to do so is by adding `sound+microphone` to the VMs config and rerunning `setup-vms.sh`

 # FAQ